Monitoring the EMC SMI-S Provider with Monitoring Studio

 Type: Configuration Template

-Description: This article explains how to monitor the EMC SMI-S Provider (also known as EMC SMI-S Agent, or ECOM) through BMC PATROL.
+Description: How to monitor the EMC SMI-S Provider (also known as EMC SMI-S Agent, or ECOM) through BMC PATROL.

 Additional Keywords: EMC, EMC SMI-S Provider, ECOM